MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsApplicationAccessPolicy.md

 PS C:\> Set-CsApplicationAccessPolicy -Identity "ASimplePolicy" -AppIds @{Add="5817674c-81d9-4adb-bfb2-8f6a442e4622"}
 ```

-The command shown above adds an new app ID "5817674c-81d9-4adb-bfb2-8f6a442e4622" to the per-user application access policy ASimplePolicy.
+The command shown above adds a new app ID "5817674c-81d9-4adb-bfb2-8f6a442e4622" to the per-user application access policy ASimplePolicy.

 ### Remove app IDs from the policy